 Illegal Dumping and Litter

 Illegal dumping is the act of discarding waste in an improper or illegal manner; for example, throwing trash on the sidewalk or leaving a mattress or furniture on the street.
-Although this has been an issue in the community for many years, NFO Forward and the County of San Mateo envisions a future that is free of litter and illegal dumping.
+Although this has been an issue in the community for many years, the County of San Mateo envisions a future that is free of litter and illegal dumping.
 Please continue reading to learn more about this issue and what you can do to keep our neighborhood clean!

 Resource Guide to Prevent Illegal Dumping

 Do you need to throw away large bulky items, such as mattresses, furniture, or electronics?
 Not sure how to get rid of them?
 Our resource guide provides information on what you can do to prevent illegal dumping, such as schedule a bulky item pick up, donate to a local thrift store, or visit the Shoreway Environmental Center.

 The San Mateo County Board of Supervisors recently adopted an ordinance that deems illegal dumping and littering against the law, and violations can result in fines up to $3,000.
 Enforcement of these new regulations will help to deter illegal dumping and littering and clean up our neighborhoods.